apache/openserverless-site/content/en/docs/cli/entities/triggers/_index.md

 ---
 title: Triggers
+description: Event source that triggers an action execution
 ---
+## Triggers

 Now let’s see what a trigger is and how to use it.

 We can define a **trigger** as an object representing an event source